 Communicating effectively with each other

-There is a whiteboard by the entrance to the school which details daily events and notices.
+There is a noticeboard by the entrance to the school which details daily events and notices.

 There are internal displays in the main foyer which have information about our current school priorities, Collective Worship value, latest newsletters, letters, community events and staffing details.